About the Barnes Foundation

-Central to the Barnes Foundation's founding mission is the belief that education should be based on social interaction and personal experience, and that the arts foster this type of learning for people at every stage of their lives and should be accessible to all.
-The Foundation is expanding this commitment through partnerships with Philadelphia schools and universities.
+Central to the Barnes Foundation’s founding mission is the belief that education should be based on social interaction and personal experience, and that the arts foster this type of learning for people at every stage of their lives and should be accessible to all.
+The Barnes is expanding this commitment through partnerships with Philadelphia schools and universities.

 The Barnes–de Mazia Education Program

-The Barnes offers individual classes as well as the Barnes-de Mazia Certificate Program, a two-year-track offering for which undergraduate and graduate students can receive academic credit through the Pennsylvania Academy of the Fine Arts.
+The Barnes offers individual classes as well as the Barnes-de Mazia Certificate Program, a two-year track for which undergraduate and graduate students can receive academic credit through the Pennsylvania Academy of the Fine Arts.
 A limited number of need-based scholarships are available for individual classes as well as for students wishing to complete the Certificate Program.

-Through its K–12 education program, as well as outreach programs for different grades within the School District of Philadelphia, the Barnes engages more than 10,000 students with the arts annually.
-Taught in the classroom and on-site in the Barnes's collection galleries, lessons promote interdisciplinary and cross-cultural connections to reinforce Pennsylvania Core Standards.
-The Barnes Foundation offers workshops and classroom resources to K–12 teachers and administrators.
+Through its K–12 education program, as well as outreach programs for specific grades within the School District of Philadelphia, the Barnes engages more than 10,000 students with the arts annually.
+Taught in the classroom and on-site in the Barnes’s collection galleries, lessons promote interdisciplinary and cross-cultural connections to reinforce Pennsylvania Core Standards.
+The Barnes also offers workshops and classroom resources to K–12 teachers and administrators.

 The Barnes Foundation invests in original research relating to its collection and brings together the most influential minds in the field to advance scholarship in art history, art criticism, and museology.
 Through symposia, lectures, publications, and higher education partnerships, the Barnes is continuing to grow its resources for scholars in Philadelphia and across the globe.

 Barnes publications include Matisse in the Barnes Foundation (2016), which preceded a symposium dedicated to the artist’s work that brought together over 20 international scholars; African Art in the Barnes Foundation: The Triumph of L’Art nègre and the Harlem Renaissance (2015); The Architecture of the Barnes Foundation (2012); The Barnes Foundation: Masterworks (2012); Renoir in the Barnes Foundation (2012); and American Paintings and Works on Paper in the Barnes Foundation (2010).
 A catalogue of the Cézanne holdings, with contributions from an international team of scholars, will be published in 2021.